BitcoinDesign/Guide/guide/flexible-wallet.md

    layout = "full-width"
 %}

-# Savings wallet with recovery key set
+# Flexible multi-key wallet with recovery key sets

 In this reference design, we look at a variation of the [savings wallet]().
 Specifically, we design a wallet application that allows users to create additional key sets that help them recover their funds more easily if they lose some of their keys.

+It is important that users understand that they need to choose a wallet application that supports [Miniscript]().

 ### Use case